department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 Key Performance Indicators (KPIs)
 •	Analytics around the engagement and usage for the translated page(s)
 •	Measurements for search and direct traffic to the Spanish pages
-•	Call center inquiries
 •	Direct user feedback via usability testing
-•	We will include a Medallia survey on translated pages to collect customer feedback.
+•	Customer feedback via Medallia survey
-•	Shorter time to market?
+•	Shorter time to publish?
 •	Reduction in translation costs?

 From KPI worksheet: